hackerstech/astrology-conjuctions/README.md

 [23-08-2026 13:11] ====: Jupiter rahu in 12 8 6 2 house red flag

-jupiter rahu 6 8 12
+[23-08-2026 13:11] ====:  rahu in 1st house ketu in 7th  red flagg

+[23-08-2026 13:11] ====: ketu in 1st and rahu in 7th red flag point

+jupiter rahu 6 8 12 actually jupiter supports casual sex before marriage in 8 or 12 thatswhyy and jupiter mars also if in 8 or 12 one of the big points

 [23-08-2026 14:32] ====: Rahu Mercury moon high bodycount